backuity/clist/README.md

   - `opt`: an option is always optional and must start with a dash `-`.
            It can have an abbreviated form.
 Declaration order does not matter.
   - `arg`: an arg might be optional.
 Argument declaration order matters.
   - `args`: the equivalent of a var-args.
-At most one must be specified and it must be declared last.
+At most one can be specified and it must be declared last.

 ## Parsing